 While the Serenity area is for guests ages 21 and older, kids are welcome in Loft 19 with proper access.

-21. Cloud 9 Spa Thermal Suite
+21. Pay a visit to Cloud 9 Spa Thermal Suite

-This is area is capacity controlled, meaning they only sell a certain amount of passes per week until it is declared sold out.
+This area is capacity controlled, meaning they only sell a certain amount of passes per week until it is declared sold out.

 Carnival Mardi Gras Ship Tour